THE CASE OF THE SUITCASE

 CORRUPT

-Over three sessions (4 hours each), we move from theory to text to making: theoretical and social prompts drawn from Eastern European and queer feminist thinking inform the writing exercises; we develop those texts through editing and feedback; and finally, we make a small collective publication (zine) that captures the work and methods we’ve tested.
+Over three sessions, we moved from theory to text to making: theoretical and social prompts drawn from Eastern European and queer feminist thinking inform the writing exercises; we developed those texts through editing and feedback; and finally, we made a small collective publication (zine).

 Made possible by a financial contribution from CBK Rotterdam